 Making compost that stays hot by turning it often can be done in as little as a few weeks if you’ve found a way to chop up all your materials into small pieces.

-But I usually like to turn it just a couple of times throughout the season even if it takes 8 months to finish, because in addition to the fact that it's less work, it retains more nutrients that way.
+But I usually like to turn it just a couple of times throughout the season even if it takes 8 months to finish, because in addition to the fact that it’s less work, it retains more nutrients and beneficial organisms that way.

 It depends what your goals are.
 Turning more often keeps it hotter and hence faster, while leaving it alone allows it to generate more humates and off-gas fewer nutrients, and it encourages more diverse beneficial microbes.